 Different TLDs supported by Verisign have different requirements and processes.
 Most businesses start with .com and .net certification, and then add more TLDs.

 Become a Registrar

-The Internet Corporation for Assigned Names and Numbers (ICANN) is the non-profit organisation that has responsibility for managing the Domain Name System (DNS).
-Businesses must be accredited by ICANN before beginning the registrar on-boarding process with Verisign.
-Registrars who wish to offer gTLDs under ICANN’s New gTLD Programme must enter into the 2013 version of the Registrar Accreditation Agreement (“RAA”) with ICANN and meet other ICANN requirements.
-Verisign has no control over how long the ICANN accreditation process may take. ccTLDsCountry Code Top Level Domains such as .tv and .cc do not require ICANN accreditation.
+The Internet Corporation for Assigned Names and Numbers (ICANN) is the non-profit organization that has responsibility for managing the Domain Name System (DNS).
+Businesses must be accredited as a registrar by ICANN before beginning the registrar onboarding process with Verisign.
+Already accredited registrars who wish to offer gTLDs under ICANN’s New gTLD Program must enter into the 2013 version of the Registrar Accreditation Agreement (“RAA”) with ICANN and meet other ICANN requirements.
+Verisign has no control over how long the ICANN accreditation process may take.
+The Verisign-operated ccTLDCountry Code Top Level Domains .cc does not require ICANN accreditation.

-Verisign performs back-end registry services for a number of gTLDsBANK, BROKER, CAREER, CFD, FOREX, JOBS, MARKETS, OOO, SPREADBETTING, TRADING.
-To become a registrar for any of these gTLDs, you will need to execute a Registry-Registrar Agreement (“RRA”) with the Registry Operator for the gTLD prior to beginning the registrar on-boarding process with Verisign.
+Verisign performs back end registry services for a number of gTLDs.
+To become a registrar for any of these gTLDs, you will need to execute a Registry-Registrar Agreement (“RRA”) with the Registry Operator for the gTLD prior to beginning the registrar onboarding process with Verisign.